FRH-Code-Data/Appendix/README.md

 The Deep Neural Network Approach (with Data and Code)

-Stan Z. Li, Anil K. Jain, Jiankang Deng
+；Stan Z. Li, Anil K. Jain, Jiankang Deng

 ## Aim and Scope